Skip to main content

 Stigma and low-paid work

 Poverty in the UK is increasingly an outcome of low-paid and insecure work.
 Low-paid work is frequently stigmatised as 'low-skilled'.
 We believe that the stigmatisation of some forms of work functions to keep labour costs low in ways that are directly contributing to the current poverty and cost-of-living crisis.
-It is notable that people from racially minoritised backgrounds, in particular people of Bangladeshi, Pakistani, African, Carribean and Chinese heritage, are disproportionately represented in both poverty statistics (Matejik and Earwaker, 2022) and in poorly paid and undervalued work (Debbie-Weekes Bernard, 2017).
+It is notable that people from racially minoritised backgrounds, in particular people of Bangladeshi, Pakistani, African, Caribbean and Chinese heritage, are disproportionately represented in both poverty statistics (Matejik and Earwaker, 2022) and in poorly paid and undervalued work (Debbie-Weekes Bernard, 2017).
 This undervalued work includes paid work in caring sectors, in which women and people from racially minoritised backgrounds are significantly over-represented.

 Activists and scholars have long emphasised the ways in which the low-paid and unpaid work of care (The Care Collective, 2020) intersects with other structural forms of oppression and discrimination, particularly racism and sexism (Women’s Budget Group; The Care Collective, 2020; Kenway, 2023).